tekknolagi/tekknolagi.github.com/_posts/2026-04-31-travel-notes-rubykaigi-hakodate.md

 I just got back from a three and a half week trip to Japan.
 It was the longest trip I have ever been on (aside from studying abroad in Germany, which felt different).
-I made the following wild circuit:
+I made the following wild circuit with only a backpack and a
+duffel:

 * Tokyo
 * Toyama